01 of 08

 Add the Cilantro

 Chop up the cilantro and add it to the bowl.
 Get the leaves off by inserting your fingers (like a claw) into the bunch and pulling the leaves off as you pull your fingers out.
 When you have the majority of the leaves off, chop them up and add them in.
 It's up to you how careful you want to be about making sure the cilantro stems are out.
 The stems have the same flavor of the leaves, but some people don't like stem pieces on their salsa.
-I am not too meticulous, so some stems get into my salsa.Continue to 5 of 8 below.
+We are not too meticulous, so some stems get into... our salsa.Continue to 5 of 8 below.

 05 of 08